lambders/drl-experiments/README.md

 The Q-value is a function which represents the maximum future reward when the agent performs an action *a* in state *s*, *Q(s<sub>t</sub>,a<sub>t</sub>)= max R<sub>t+1</sub>*.
 The estimation of future reward is given by the Bellman equation *Q(s,a) = r + γ max<sub>a'</sub> Q(s',a')*.

-As you can probably tell, for large state-action spaces, learning this giant table of Q-values can quickly become computationally infeasible.
+For large state-action spaces, learning this giant table of Q-values can quickly become computationally infeasible.
 In deep Q-learning, we use neural networks to approximate q-values *Q(s,a; θ)* (where *θ* are the network parameters).
 There are some added tricks to stabilize learning:
 - **Experience replay**: We store episode steps (*s, a, r, s'*) aka "experiences" into a replay memory.
 Minibatches of these experiences are later sampled during training.
 Not only does experience replay improve data efficiency, it also breaks up strong correlations which would occur if we used consecutive samples, reducing the variance of each update.
 - **Epsilon-greedy exploration**: With a probability *ε* we take a random action, otherwise take the optimal predicted action. *ε* is decayed over the number of training episodes.
 This strategy helps tackle the exporation vs. exploitation dilemma.